sikopet/blog/terms/index.md

 In a typical database, it's an internal structure that is used to *increase the speed of data retrieval*.
 It's a copy of selected data that can be searched very efficiently, which might also include a file-level disk block number or even a direct connection to the entire set of data it was copied from.

+Indexing is a way of sorting a number of records on multiple fields.
+Creating an index on a field in a table creates another data structure which holds the field value, and pointer to the record it relates to.
+This index structure is then sorted, allowing Binary Searches to be performed on it. -- https://stackoverflow.com/questions/1108/how-does-database-indexing-work